Training / Education

 K-8 Students: Summer STEM Camp

-This summer NNF will provide a summer 3 day Nano/STEM class at Culler Middle School involving over 100 students!
-Information will include videos, hands-on activities, giveaways and discussions of science applications which will provide a broad overview of Nano/STEM fields with many career opportunities.
-Students will gain a more comprehensive understanding through activities that introduced them to STEM concepts.
+This summer NNF provided a 3-day summer Nano/STEM class at Culler Middle School involving over 75 students!
+Information included videos, hands-on activities, giveaways, and discussions of science applications which provided a broad overview of Nano/STEM fields with many career opportunities.
+Students gained a more comprehensive understanding through activities that introduced them to STEM concepts.

 High School: NNF Nanoscience Camp Partnership